1.0 Overview

 - Upload a Private Key: Upload the JSON/p12 file containing the private key of the service account to authenticate with Google Cloud KMS.

 - Click TEST CONNECTION to test your GCP KMS connection.
-If Fortanix DSM is able to connect to your GCP using your connection details, then it shows the status as “Connected” with a green tick
+If Fortanix DSM is able to connect to your GCP KMS using your connection details, then it shows the status as “Connected” with a green tick

 .
 Otherwise, it shows the status as “Not Connected” with a yellow warning sign